• pediatric stroke is increasingly being recognized as an important cause of morbidity and mortality

 • CT – usually the baseline imaging

-• excellent sensitivity for the detection of hemorrhage
+• excellent sensitivity for detecting hemorrhage

 • CTA can detect underlying vascular pathology